Aztec Virtual Machine (AVM)

 Each pointer owns its byte‑code slice, memory segment and gas budget.

-, the previous context is restored.
+On INTERNALRETURN, the previous context is restored.

 Gas Accounting in Two Dimensions